tyhlee/ImpactInfantAbxAsthma/README.md

 # Retrospective impact analysis of infant antibiotic exposure on the burden of asthma

-This is the GitHub repository for the paper entitled "Retrospective impact analysis of infant antibiotic exposure on the burden of asthma" which has been submitted to Frontiers in Allergy (Research Topic: Preventing Childhood Asthma: the Neglected Impact of Existing Public Health Interventions).
+This is the GitHub repository for the paper entitled "Retrospective impact analysis of infant antibiotic exposure on the burden of asthma" which has published in Frontiers in Allergy: https://doi.org/10.3389/falgy.2024.1491985.